 Alzheimer's & Dementia Outreach, Recruitment & Engagement Resources

-- This 5-minute video encourages the participation of Native Americans and Alaska Natives in Alzheimer’s disease clinical trials.
+- This video discusses the importance of healthy volunteer participation in Alzheimer’s disease research.

 - A video from the University of California, San Francisco, explains why diversity in research is important, and steps researchers can take to increase diversity in their studies.

 - This webpage, from Johns Hopkins Alzheimer's Disease Research Center, helps educate readers about why clinical research studies are important, who can participate in research, and the differences between observational and intervention studies.